DevMountain/react-1-afternoon/README.md

 ### Instructions

-<b>The problem summary:</b> Use a pre-determined array of strings, filter out strings that do not contain a given string.
+<b>The problem summary:</b> Using a pre-determined array of strings, filter out strings that do not contain a given string.
 Display a new array populated with the strings that do contain the given string.

 <b>The component outline:</b> Render one `<p>` element, one `input` element, one `button` element, and another `<p>` element.